 The most interesting examples are sourced from the high plateau known as Le Murge, where the cooler climate and ferrous-limestone soils accentuate the spicy floral aromas of the variety and impart a mineral note.
 Uva di Troia wines are big on extract, which makes them suited to oak ageing and possible long living.
 Improved winemaking has smoothed a lot of the rough edges, but producers admit there is still work to be done.
 They can be encouraged by a vote of confidence from Randall Grahm, the Californian champion of ‘ugly duckling’ varietals, who was so enthusiastic about his first encounter with Uva that he commissioned it for his Bonny Doon label.

-Benchmark Uva di Troian D’Alfonso del Sordo,
+Benchmark Uva di Troia

-Guado San Leo IGT 2003 ****
+D’Alfonso del Sordo, Guado San Leo

-Castel del Monte 2002 ****
+Rivera Puer Apuliae, Castel del Monte

 A floral nose, with berries and pencil lead in the background.
-Up to 2010.

 Working at the interface between research and the industry, Scienza is under no illusions that commercial success is the key to survival of varieties at risk of extinction.
 ‘Grape vines shouldn’t be kept in collections like animals in zoos,’ he says.
 ‘They have to get out and make wine again.’
 The greatest obstacles to their revival?
 In his opinion, flying winemakers who vinify all grapes as if they were Chardonnay or Merlot, and writers who disregard any wine that does not fit into a standard varietal tasting.

-The native-grape revival of the last 10 years has seen numerous varieties rescued from the brink of extinction.
-Some are destined to remain local curiosities, others look set for greater things.
+The native-grape revival has seen numerous varieties rescued from the brink of extinction.
+Some are destined to remain local curiosities, but others look set for greater things.
 Oseleta is a Valpolicella variety with distinctive character retrieved from oblivion by Masi, and is now a fixture in the Amarone blend.
 Vitovska is a unique, delicately scented white variety that producers from the Carso DOC zone in Friuli have adopted as their signature wine.
 The variety everyone wants to plant in Friuli-Venezia Giulia is the monstrously impressive red Pignolo.
 It is going to be big.
 Lacrima di Morro d’Alba is an exotically scented red launched by Stefano Mancinelli, which is now finding its way onto numerous lists in the Marche.
 The intriguing Timorasso, from the Colli Tortonesi, has the potential to become Piemonte’s top native white varietal.
 Two reds of obscure origin but very distinctive character, Casavecchia and Palagrello Nero, are causing a stir in Campania, while, in Calabria, the consultancy team of Attilio Scienza (see separate box, p13) and Donato Lanati are making great wines for Librandi from the rediscovered Magliocco (red) and Mantonico (white) varieties.